Adam Duvall Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Astros have a 3.85 team ERA that ranks sixth across all MLB pitching staffs.

-- Astros pitchers combine to rank 18th in baseball in home runs given up (154 total, 1.2 per game).
+- Astros pitchers combine to allow 155 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Urquidy (2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched) makes the start for the Astros, his ninth of the season.
+- France tries for his 10th victory when he gets the start for the Astros, his 18th of the season.
+He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.

-- In his most recent time out -- in relief on Saturday -- the righty tossed two scoreless innings against the Seattle Mariners while surrendering two hits.
+- The right-hander's most recent appearance came on Saturday against the Seattle Mariners, when he threw six innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.